autistic-symposium/ml-complex-networks/README.md

 To use this software you can extract the data and calculate the features with [this repository](https://github.com/bt3gl/NetAna-Complex-Network-Analysis).

-And cleanse the data with [this repository] (https://github.com/bt3gl/NetClean-Complex-Networks-Data-Cleanser).
+And cleanse the data with [this repository](https://github.com/bt3gl/NetClean-Complex-Networks-Data-Cleanser).